Gross Profit vs. Net Profit

 The bottom line

-Grasping the difference between gross profit (earnings after production costs) and net profit (earnings after all expenses) is essential for your business’ pricing, expense management, and overall financial health.
-Use gross profit to understand core earnings and net profit for a complete picture.
-Embrace these insights to make informed decisions, optimise costs, and ensure sustained profitability.
+Grasping the difference between gross profit and net profit is essential for your business’ pricing and expense management.
+Use gross profit to understand core earnings and net profit for a complete picture of your financial health.
+Understanding these figures can help you decide when to invest in growth or when to cut back on overheads.

-If you’re ready to enjoy enhanced cash flow, simplified expense tracking, the potential for rewards, and control over employee spending, apply for a Capital on Tap Business Credit Card in under 2 minutes today.
+If you’re ready to enjoy enhanced cash flow, simplified expense tracking, and the potential for rewards, apply for a Capital on Tap Business Credit Card in under 2 minutes today.

 Frequently asked questions